 Stained glass windows should be regularly inspected for any signs of cracking, buckling, bulging or sagging frames.
 Fixing any issues immediately helps keep the artwork in top shape for generations to come.

 Many basic church insurance policies limit stained glass coverage to $250 per pane.
 But often, a church’s stained glass is worth much more and additional coverage is needed.
 In order to determine how much coverage to buy, revisit the paperwork that details the original cost of the windows from the artist and/or studio that created and installed them.
 It’s also recommended that you have the windows appraised by a stained glass professional, who can account for the aesthetic and historical value, in order to get an accurate estimate of what they’re currently worth.

-The most comprehensive policy will cover the full replacement value of all stained glass windows.
+The most comprehensive policy, like GuideOne's FathGuard Policy, will cover the full replacement value of all stained glass windows.

 Learn about additional ways to protect your church.
 Call Pearson & Company Insurance at (601) 482-6699 for more information on Mississippi church insurance.